sao16b/4n6/_posts/2024-03-29-MVS_CTF_2023_PC_Writeup.md

 **Prompt**: The user viewed a YouTube video by the creator BenBonk surrounding video game developers.
 Within this video, how many developers were involved with the project?

-Looking back at Autopsy's Data Artifacts -> Web History, there are three entries for YouTube videos with titles about game developers.
+Looking back at Autopsy's `Data Artifacts -> Web History`{: .filepath}, there are three entries for YouTube videos with titles about game developers.

 ![YouTube URLs](/assets/img/2024-03-29/9_1.png)

-Of those videos, only the third one at was created by BenBonk.
+Of those videos, only the third one was created by BenBonk.
 Per the title, **20** developers were involved.

 ### 10. The breakfast bell is ringing

 **Prompt**: The user has been doing some research lately on fast food items.
 What is, according to some experts, the unhealthiest food item of the bunch?

-Still in Autopsy's Data Artifacts -> Web History, there's a YouTube video entitled 'Ranking the "Healthiest" Taco Bell Items.'
+Still in Autopsy's `Data Artifacts -> Web History`{: .filepath}, there's a YouTube video entitled 'Ranking the "Healthiest" Taco Bell Items.'

 ![Taco Bell Video](/assets/img/2024-03-29/10_1.png)